 A Learning Experience to Successful Meetings

-Again, the I.M.P.A.C.T. formula is a first step in improving your meetings and not the final solution to conduct the perfect, successful meeting.
-Furthermore, implementing the formula will take time and effort on your side.
-And, to be honest, you will probably fail in the beginning.
+Implementing the formula will take time and effort on your side.
+To be honest, you will probably fail in the beginning.
 Don’t let it get you down.
 Consider it a learning experience.
 And at some point, you will be the meeting master, conducting most effective meetings.

 And of course, we would be happy to hear from your experience with the I.M.P.A.C.T. formula in the comments.